PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Preliminaries

-where $\frac{\partial t_{j}^{l}}{\partial w_{j i}^{l}}= \sum_{\tau=1}^{t_{j}^{l}} S_{i}^{l-1}(\tau)$ is formulated detailedly in \cite{2019S4NN}.
+where $\frac{\partial t_{j}^{l}}{\partial w_{j i}^{l}}= \sum_{\tau=1}^{t_{j}^{l}} S_{i}^{l-1}(\tau)$ is formulated detailedly in \citep{kheradpisheh2020S4NN}.
 The intermediate signal is given as follows:

-An example of two-layer SNN trained with BP in illustrated in Fig.~\ref{fig:SNN}(A).
-Note that construction of a feedback structure is an essential step to backpropagate the intermediate gradient signal from $\delta_{k}^{l+1}$ to $\delta_{j}^{l}$, indicating that the weights of the feedback network must be brought into correspondence with the feed-forward network.
+where $ l\!=\!l_{\max}$ when $l=o$.
+An example of a two-layer BP-trained SNN (BP-SNN) is shown in Fig.~\ref{fig:SNNvsPCSNN}(A).
+It's important to construct a feedback structure in order to backpropagate the intermediate gradient signal from $\delta_{k}^{l+1}$ to $\delta_{j}^{l}$.
+This means that the weights of the feedback network must correspond with those of the feed-forward network.